 Design Challenge Day 13: Pizza Logo in Illustrator

-Pizza Logo in Photoshop
+Pizza Logo in Illustrator

 I stumbled across today's tutorial by accident; I opened Illustrator and happened to notice two tutorials at the bottom of the workspace before I created a new document.
 Curious, I clicked on Show All and suddenly, an adorable pizza logo was staring me in the face.